waggle-sensor/summer2021/Razin/daily_blog.md

   - started looking at ARM data, code in python
   - looked into optical flow
 - Tuesday
-  - finishing TMS tasks
+  - finishing TMS tasks/courses
-  - setting up Docker
+  - setting up Docker, ssh
-  - looking into neural networks, more on optical flow
+  - looking into neural networks, more on optical flow from reflectivity images
+  - parsing zsherman Python code some more